USS The Sullivans (DDG-68): 2010s

 On 20 March 2010 as the ship entered the harbor at Manama, Bahrain she struck a harbor buoy and sustained between $200,000 and $1 million in damage.
 The ship's captain, Commander Neil Funtanilla, was subsequently relieved of his command at an admiral's mast by Rear Admiral Phil Davidson, commander of Combined Task Force 50.
 On 17 August 2011, The Sullivans mistakenly fired on a fishing boat rather than a towed gunnery target during a gunnery exercise off North Carolina.
 As a result, Commander Mark Olson was relieved of his command.
 None of the inert shells hit the boat and there were no injuries as a result of the incident.
 On 7 May 2012, Commander Derick Armstrong was relieved of command after several female crew members alleged that he sexually harassed women aboard ship.
 On 18 August 2013, The Sullivans provided medical assistance to an ill mariner on board the merchant vessel MV Abir Alqaray No. 4, a Saudi Arabian-flagged dhow, off the coast of Saudi Arabia.

-On 18 July 2015, a RIM-67 Standard missile test fired from The Sullivans exploded just after launch.
+On 18 July 2015, a RIM-66 Standard missile test fired from The Sullivans exploded just after launch.
 No injuries were reported but a small fire occurred on deck.
 Malfunctions of solid-fuel missiles in the U.S. Navy are extremely rare.
 In early November 2017, The Sullivans pulled into port in New York City, and its crew was given shore leave to celebrate Veterans' Day in the city.

 2020s

 On 14 September 2020, it was announced that The Sullivans would be part of HMS Queen Elizabeth's Task Group for the GROUPEX and Joint Warrior exercises.
 On 19 January 2021, a declaration confirmed that The Sullivans would form part of the escort for HMS Queen Elizabeth during her first active deployment as part of the United Kingdom Carrier Strike Group 21 in 2021.

+USS The Sullivans deployed on 2 November, 2024 for her 5th Deployment in the last 3 years.